KimbaWLion/DiscordBaseballBot/README.md

   * Note that emoji cannot be in the embedded object

 # Changelog
+* 5-15-21
+  * bugfix for no probable pitcher error
+  * bugfix for no linescore error
+  * added delayed start status
+  * added 'left the game' and 'ejected' play types
 * 5-1-21
   * bugfix for earned runs not rbis
 * 4-30-21